-"HealthPath Washington" is the demonstration program developed by a partnership of the Washington Department of Social and Health Services.
-The Health Care Authority and the Centers for Medicare and Medicaid Services (CMS) Innovations Office, to provide integrated managed care services to dually eligible Medicare/Medicaid enrollees.
+"HealthPathWashington" is the program developed by a partnership of the Washington Department of Social and Health Services.
+The Health Care Authority and the Centers for Medicare and Medicaid Services (CMS) Innovations Office, to provide integrated managed care services to dually eligible Medicare/Medicaid clients.

-1.53 Health Technology Assessment (HTA)
+1.52"Health Technology Assessment (HTA)"

-"Health Technology Assessment (HTA)" means a program that determines if health services purchased by Washington State government are safe and effective.
+"Health Technology Assessment (HTA)" means a program that determines if health services used by Washington State government are safe and effective.
 The program examines scientific evidence for new technologies which is then reviewed by a committee of practicing clinicians.
 The purpose of the program is to ensure medical treatments and services paid for with state health care dollars are safe and proven to work.
 HTA contracts for scientific, evidence-based reports about whether certain medical devices, procedures and tests are safe and work as promoted.

-1.54 Individualized Care Plan
+1.53"Individualized Care Plan"